Home -> Registered Savings Plans -> Tax-Free Savings Accounts (TFSAs) -> TFSA vs RRSP vs FHSA

 Which is Better - TFSA, RRSP or FHSA?

 Contributions to a First Home Savings Account are tax-deductible, and qualifying withdrawals are not taxed, so might be the best option for who don't yet own a home but plan to buy one within the next 15 years.
-If not used toward buying a home (tax-free withdrawal), the funds can be transferred to an RRSP.
+If not used toward buying a home (tax-free withdrawal), the funds can be transferred to an RRSP without being taxed on the transfer.

 The RRSP and TFSA have almost equivalent results when the marginal income tax rate for RRSP contributions is the same as for RRSP withdrawals.